+We appreciate that you are not entirely negative about the requirement of an audit in Washington.
+Yes, we hear your concerns about all the potential additional work an audit might make you perform.
 We understand that your community managers and bookkeeping staff have a lot to do at year end, especially when you have several associations coming due at the same time, like 12/31.
 There are 1099's to issue, possibly payroll reports and maybe even last minute bills to pay.

 The final big accrual item is the amount of expenses considered prepaid.
 Prepaid insurance is the one we typically see and, while it is not hard to calculate, it can take some time.